Words by Sebastian Kamau

 However, both objects have an overwhelmingly similar utilitarian purpose, to get you from A to B, and the extra functions of the RangeRover (ability to go off-road, carry 5 people in extreme comfort etc.) will most probably never be used.

 What were the biggest technical challenges you faced in its development?

-Instagram, for example, very much celebrates a type of user that posts juicy and self-absorbed photos of themselves.
-The software celebrates a new form of human merit; like a big ass, being single, apparently having a great time; and does not celebrate the old elements of human merit like intellectual capacity, good character, and actual skills.
-It becomes apparent that we need to find ways through technology to celebrate the range of humanity and celebrate who we are – rather than aspire to be something that we’re not.
-Dunne & Raby, elegantly phrased this within their design manifesto, in asking whether design is to: ‘Change us to the suit the world’, or ‘Change the world to suit us’.
+Dunne & Raby phrased this in their design manifesto, asking whether the design is ‘Change us to suit the world’ or ‘Change the world to suit us’.
 Perhaps someone could say that this type of thinking is anti-capitalist, as a lot of commerce and marketing is based upon aspiration and selling people the idea of a ‘better them / world’ through products.
-I would argue that with this kind of design thinking and the development of a critical lens through which you conceive design, it’s possible to design products and services within a commercial realm that celebrate identity, not diminish it.
+I would argue that with this kind of design thinking and the development of a critical lens through which you conceive design, it’s possible to design products and services within a commercial realm that celebrates identity, not diminish it.

 What is your chief enemy of creativity?

-Maybe best to answer this question is with the extremely powerful quote of my design heroes, Zowie Broach of the Royal College of Art, “The most important thing is to be brave to your own truth.”
+Maybe the best to answer this question is with the extremely powerful quote of my design hero, Zowie Broach of the Royal College of Art, “The most important thing is to be brave to your own truth.”